sivareddyit/qubership-envgene/docs/analysis/application-manifest-be-or-no-to-be.md

 In this approach:

-- Helm values are updated manually during build or deploy
+- Dynamic artifact parameters are set manually as Helm values during build or deploy
+- EnvGene allows the user to set service-level parameters in a structure matching the Helm chart
 - No resource profile baseline; performance parameters are set in Helm chart values
 - All application Helm charts have the same structure: one umbrella chart with child charts
 - Input for Argo: `app:ver` of the Helm chart or SD referencing the `app:ver` Helm chart